 The tokenCAPIF is protected by the JSON signature profile as specified in IETF RFC 7515 [8].

 The claim in the tokenCAPIF includes the parameters defined in C.2.2 in TS 33.122 [5].
-In addition, “resource owner ID” related to the list services is also added in scope.
+In addition, the “resource owner ID” and the resource ID related to the list services are also added in scope.
 The resource owner ID is equal to the UE ID in the API invocation message, e.g. GPSI.

 6.1.3 Evaluation